Enteee/duckpond.ch/_posts/2020-08-10-disable-reMarkable-touchscreen-with-evkill.md

 ---

 [`evkill`][evkill] is a silencer for evdev input devices.
 Run a single command and make your `/dev/input/` devices go "psst!".
-In this post we will use `evkill` on a reMarkable e-ink writing tablet to disable the capacitive display while writing.
+In this post we will use [`evkill`][evkill] on a reMarkable e-ink writing tablet to disable the capacitive display while writing.

 ![evkill on reMarkable](/static/posts/disable-reMarkable-touchscreen-with-evkill/evkill.png)